Carglglz/upydev/README.md

 * SHELL-REPL modes: Serial, WiFi (SSL/WebREPL), BLE
 * OTA\* Firmware updates WiFi (TCP/SSL), BLE  (\* esp32 only)
 * Custom commands for debugging, testing and prototyping.
+* Custom tasks yaml files that can be played like ansible.
+* Run tests in device with pytest and parametric tests using yaml files.
 * Group mode to operate with multiple devices

 ------